vega/altair/doc/user_guide/interactions/parameters.rst

 With these operators, selections can be combined in arbitrary ways:

+- ``alex | morgan``: to select the rectangles that fall inside either Alex's or Morgans' selection.
 - ``~(alex & morgan)``: to select the rectangles that fall outside Alex's and Morgan's selections.
 - ``alex | ~morgan``: to select the rectangles that fall within Alex's selection or outside the selection of Morgan